fenago/puppet-course/advanced/md/Lab_1.md

 ----------------------------------------------------------

-The Puppet official style guide outlines a number[]{#id325420295 .indexterm} of style conventions for Puppet code, some of which we\'ve touched on in the preceding section.
+The Puppet official style guide outlines a number of style conventions for Puppet code, some of which we\'ve touched on in the preceding section.
 For example, according to the style guide, manifests: